 - Push the reel back until the end of the cylinder (E) lines up with reel position 2 hole on bracket (D).
-Position washers (C) on both sides of the cylinder end inside the bracket. - 3.
+Position washers (C) on both sides of the cylinder end inside the bracket.
+Deinetell elevie min (D) at the neuroposition and ecourts - 3.
 Reinstall clevis pin (B) at the new position and secure with ring (A).